westsideori/cursor-a11y-mcp/README.md

 # Cursor A11y MCP

-A Model Context Protocol (MCP) server that provides accessibility testing capabilities through a command-line interface.
+A Model Context Protocol (MCP) server that provides accessibility testing capabilities AI agents.
 This tool helps identify accessibility issues in web applications using axe-core and Puppeteer.

 ## Features